fulcrumresearch/quibbler/README.md

 ### Model Selection

-By default, quibbler uses `claude-haiku-4-5-20251001`.
-You can change this by creating or editing `~/.quibbler/config.json`:
+By default, quibbler uses Claude Haiku 4.5 for speed - you can change this by creating or editing `~/.quibbler/config.json`:

 ```json
 {
   "model": "claude-3-5-sonnet-20241022"
 }
 ```

-Available models depend on your Anthropic API access.
-Haiku is the default for fast, cost-effective monitoring.

-## License

-MIT